RaflyQowi/End-to-end-ML-Stroke-Prediction/README.md

 Explain how to set up and install the project on a local machine:
 [Python Virtual Environment Documentation](https://docs.python.org/3/library/venv.html)

+## Resampling

+Given the severe class imbalance in the stroke dataset, with a significantly larger number of samples in the "no stroke" class (0) compared to the "stroke" class (1), we employed resampling techniques to address this issue.

+**Original Dataset:**

+- Class 0 (No Stroke): 4,861 samples
+- Class 1 (Stroke): 249 samples

+We used the following resampling techniques to balance the classes and improve the predictive performance of our models:

+1. **Over-sampling with SMOTE (Synthetic Minority Over-sampling Technique):**

+   - SMOTE generates synthetic samples for the minority class (stroke) to match the number of samples in the majority class (no stroke).
+   - It creates synthetic data points by interpolating between neighboring samples, effectively expanding the size of the minority class.

+2. **Under-sampling with ENN (Edited Nearest Neighbors):**

+   - ENN is an under-sampling technique that removes some of the noisy samples from the majority class.
+   - It identifies samples in the majority class that are misclassified as the minority class based on their nearest neighbors and eliminates them.

+The combination of SMOTE for oversampling and ENN for undersampling helps create a balanced dataset while eliminating noisy data points from the majority class.
+This balanced dataset is used as input for our machine learning models to enhance their predictive accuracy and robustness, particularly for detecting strokes.
+The improved class balance plays a crucial role in achieving better model performance, as evident from the results section.

+## Model

+For the stroke prediction task, we employed a variety of machine learning models and techniques to build a predictive model.
+Our aim was to find the model that offered the best performance for this classification problem.

+**Models Used:**
+- Random Forest Classifier
+- Gradient Boosting Classifier
+- AdaBoost Classifier
+- Support Vector Machine (SVC)
+- Logistic Regression
+- Stochastic Gradient Descent (SGD) Classifier
+- K-Nearest Neighbors (KNN) Classifier
+- Gaussian Naive Bayes Classifier
+- Decision Tree Classifier
+- Multi-Layer Perceptron (MLP) Classifier
+- Linear Discriminant Analysis (LDA)

+## Evaluation

+We evaluated the performance of our models using several metrics commonly used for classification tasks, including:

+- Accuracy: The ratio of correctly predicted instances to the total instances.
+- Precision: The proportion of true positive predictions among all positive predictions.
+- Recall: The proportion of true positive predictions among all actual positive instances.
+- F1-Score: The harmonic mean of precision and recall, which helps balance these two metrics.

+**Visualizations:** We also utilized various visualizations, such as confusion matrices, ROC curves, and precision-recall curves, to assess model performance visually.

+## Results

+Our model achieved promising results in stroke prediction, and we observed several key findings and insights:

+- The combination of resampling techniques, SMOTE and ENN, helped mitigate class imbalance and improved model performance.
+- The RandomForestClassifier exhibited the highest accuracy and F1-score among the models we tested.
+- Visualizations, including ROC curves and precision-recall curves, helped us understand the trade-offs between precision and recall for different threshold levels.

+For a more detailed summary of results, refer to the performance metrics and visualizations in the project documentation.

 <!-- Continue with the rest of the README structure as previously provided -->